ovh/venom/executors/http/README.md

 - result.executor.executor.multipartform: multipartform if exists
 - result.err: if exists, this field contains error
 - result.body: body of HTTP response
-- result.bodyjson: body of HTTP response if it's a json.
+- result.bodyjson: body of HTTP response if it's a JSON.
 You can access json data as result.bodyjson.yourkey for example.
-Note that json keys are lowercased automatically (eg. use result.bodyjson.yourkey, not result.bodyjson.YourKey)
 - result.headers: headers of HTTP response
 - result.statuscode: Status Code of HTTP response

+### JSON keys

+JSON keys are lowercased automatically (eg. use `result.bodyjson.yourkey`, not `result.bodyjson.YourKey`).

+On top of that, if a JSON key contains special characters, they will be translate to underscores.

 ### JSON arrays